 I proceeded to have ultrasounds monthly through April.
 I had a big improvement in March, with the tear then measuring 2.7 cm x 0.3 cm x 0.6 cm, before a complete stagnation.
 In April, the strain only improved to 2.3 cm x 0.3 cm x 0.6 cm.
 It is then that the doctor and I decided it was time to try something more drastic.

 On May 8, my orthopedic doctor took a vial of blood from my arm and injected it right back into my leg, using an ultrasound to get the needle exactly into the site of my calf tear.
 While the procedure itself wasn’t bad (they used local anesthesia on my leg), the recovery was a little rough.

 The procedure re-trigger the acute phase of the injury by irritating the exact location of the tear.
 With the injury site re-irritated, all that extra blood was on hand to aid in the full healing response of the body.
 The pain I had was nearly identical to the pain I would have whenever my injury would flair up – but more intense.

 The doctor proscribed lots of rest and NO painkillers.
 After all, painkillers interfere with the body’s natural healing response, and we were depending on that response running its course.

 The doctor performed an ultrasound and said the hole in my calf was gone, but that the muscle was still remodeling and wasn’t yet as “smooth” as he would like.
-The doctor suggested I wait a week, and then start running back on an Alter-G anti-gravity treadmill.
+The doctor suggested I wait a week, and then start running on an Alter-G anti-gravity treadmill.

 Another month later, on July 6, I returned to the doctor for another follow up after running on the Alter-G a dozen times, getting up to 40 minutes and 85% of my body weight, plus three runs outside of about 20 minutes each.